 What is your take on the actions taken by the Yaoundé government in response to your demands, that is, the Grand National Dialogue, decentralisation, special status for the NW/SW regions, the DDR Centres with mission to disarm the population and bring back peace?

 This conflict will not end without both parties sitting on a table to talk.
 All conflicts end up on a negotiation table and this one will not be an exception.
 To the best of our knowledge, (from 1961 till date) in trying to hide the problem, La Republique du Cameroun has been talking always to itself.
-In 1975, President Ahmadu Adhijo created a Commission of Inquiry chaired by the then Prime Minister, Mr Paul Biya with Mr Abouem á Tchoye.
+In 1975, President Ahmadu Adhijo created a Commission of Inquiry chaired by the then Prime Minister, Mr Paul Biya with Mr Abouem á Tchoye as Secretary.
 The Commission’s recommendations to this date have never been made public – they were shelved.
 There were several other calls like: the Elites’ call, the AAC1 call, AAC2 call, the Banjul 2009 ruling, calls from the international community including the UN.
 La Republique du Cameroun has never sat down to talk with the people of the Southern Cameroons.
 If we are wrong, cite just one example to correct us.
 So to us, all what you have cited above as Cameroun government actions are non-events and therefore, inconsequential.

 Is there a possibility that these measures will succeed? and why?